Anal Fissure, Abscess and Fistula

 Most people have experienced a tear or fissure at the corner of the mouth that can occur in cold weather or when yawning.
 Similarly, an anal fissure is a small tear in the lining of the anus, frequently caused by constipation.
 A hard, dry bowel movement results in a break in the tissue.
 However, fissures can also occur with severe bouts of diarrhea or inflammation.
 This results in the anus becoming dry and irritated, causing it to tear.
 Injury to the anal area during childbirth may be another cause.

 A fissure can be quite painful during and immediately following bowel movements.
-This is because the anus and anal canal are ringed with muscles to control the passage of stool and to keep the anus tightly closed at other times.
+This is because the anus and anal canal are ringed with muscles and nerves to control the passage of stool and to keep the anus tightly closed at other times.
 When those muscles expand, it stretches the fissure open.
 There may also be bleeding or itching with an anal fissure.

 A simple visual examination of the anus and surrounding tissue usually reveals the fissure.
 It is quite tender when examined by the physician.
 Fissures are most often located in the middle posterior (back) section of the anus.

 More than half of all fissures heal either by themselves or with non-surgical treatment.
 Stool